 Cancer Commons is honored to provide you or your loved one with personalized services and support during this very difficult time.
 This Agreement details our services, policies, and procedures, and governs the services provided by Cancer Commons and any third-party partner, affiliate, provider, or other contracted service.

-Cancer Commons navigators and scientists will offer support and options, which can include testing, treatment, and clinical trial options potentially relevant to your current medical condition (the “Services”).
+Cancer Commons navigators and scientists will offer support and information on options, which can include testing, treatment, and clinical trial options potentially relevant to your current medical condition (the “Services”).

 We provide some Services via phone or teleconference.
 This can involve the use of audio, video, or other electronic communications to interact with you, consult with your designated caregiver, review your medical health information for the purpose of researching treatment options, follow-up, and/or education.